 If you have been to one of my talks, then you know I love to talk about the four years that I spent in the printer industry.
 I worked for Océ, now part of Canon, and made some pretty fancy printer workflow management software, called Repro Desk, for huge blueprint printers.

 The Media Center Years

 My passion for mobile development and home theater computers took me to work on some brilliant software at Ceton.
 There, I crafted the My Media Center mobile application across four platforms, all written with Xamarin.
 It was featured in several tech blogs and went on to be downloaded and loved by tens if not hundreds of thousands of users.
 That wasn't my final project at Ceton.
 Before I left, I helped build an entire DVR extender on our Ceton Echo platform that was converted to run our own flavor of Android.
 While never fully released, it was built completely in C# and Xamarin with a full launcher, live playback, DVR functionality, and an app store.

-I am often get asked for a full bio and photos for conferences.
-If you need them here you go:
+I often get asked for a full bio and photos for conferences.
+If you need them simply head to my Biography page.

 From time to time people ask me if they can contribute to me somehow for code and blogs that I write.
 For Merge Conflict we have an awesome patreon setup to support the podcast, however for me personally you can buy me a coffee and support my addiction: